Orthopedic TMJ Treatment

-Orthopedic treatments address the root cause of TMJ disorders, because these are musculo-skeletal conditions involving the bite table as an orthopedic structure that has to function in harmony with the other orthopedic structures of the postural system for health.
-The good news is that, to permanently eliminate their symptoms, most people only need the right type of oral orthopedic appliance to wear during sleep, when the jaw system undergoes its big workouts and when all facial growth occurs.
-However, different types of oral orthopedic appliances and treatments are needed for different facial growth patterns and different stages of the disorder.
+The good news is that, to permanently eliminate their symptoms, most people don't need extensive treatment or a radical change in their bite; they only need the right type of oral orthopedic appliance to wear during sleep, when the jaw system undergoes its big workouts and when all facial growth occurs.
+Some companies (Vivos) have tried to find a one-size-fits-all solution, but different types of oral orthopedic appliances and treatments are needed for different facial growth patterns and different stages of the disorder.
 For example, when a TMJ is inflamed, a joint protective oral orthopedic appliance worn during sleep, when the jaw muscles reflexively undergo a workout, can quickly stop the chronic bruising that has been causing the inflammation, which also stops the reflex protective bracing and hypervigilance of the jaw muscles.
 Once the TMJ is no longer inflamed and the bite is stable, the orthopedic features of the appliance can be changed to focus on rehabilitating the jaw muscles and optimizing facial growth to acquire a state of healthy function that is resistant to injury.
 The appliance should provide at least some relief within a week, or it is not the right one for you.
-Some appliances, such as a lower MORA in class 1 and class 2 occlusions, can provide short term relief but long term exacerbation of the problemmatic condition by shifting the bite gradually backward.
+Some appliances, such as a lower MORA in a patient with a class 1 or class 2 occlusion, can provide short term relief but long term exacerbation of the problemmatic condition by shifting the bite gradually backward.
 Our complete in-house dental laboratory enables us to change the orthopedic features of appliances, repair broken appliances, or make old appliances fit new dental work while you wait.

 Our most commonly used orthopedic treatments include: